About this site

 Subscribe

-Subscribe today and you'll receive my weekly newsletter.
+Subscribe today and you'll receive my regular newsletter.
 There is so much to learn about type 2 diabetes that it can be completley overwhelming, espcially at first.
 The War on Diabetes newsletter breaks down helpful tips and insights into smaller, regular updates that make fighting this metabolic illness much more manageable.

 Community

 Join the Facebook group community to share successes and failures, learn, teach and find new recipies and ideas to try.
+You can also follow my personal journey and the approach I take on my Instagram channel.